niplav/site/masturbation_and_attractiveness.md

 	There is no statistically significant difference in success from cold approach before and and long term abstinence from masturbation. (p<0.05)

+### Reasoning

+If it were true that abstinence from masturbation increased attractiveness to the opposite sex, evolutionary pressure would have selected men who abstain from masturbating, since they generate a higher number of offspring.
+Indeed, one could suppose that masturbation is reproductively beneficial, since it has apparently been selected for by natural and/or sexual selection. <!--TODO: search for examples of animal species masturbating, as well as the reasoning about the evolutionary reasons for masturbation-->

 Existing Literature
 -------------------